ni/measurement-plugin-python/docs/README.md

 ---

 ## Introduction

-**Measurement methodology** is a way in which certain parameters of Device Under Test (or Objects) are calculated.
-These parameters can be like an electrical characteristic of a Semiconductor Chip.
-Normally, a measurement procedure can be written in test documentation on how best a measurement can be made using the given instrumentation.
-If we convert the Measurement methodology from test documentation into a software program, it is called the **Measurement Code Module**.
-We will refer Measurement Code Module as **Measurement** in this document.

 `ni_measurement_service` is a python framework that enables measurement developers to quickly create python measurements and run them as a service(gRPC)